ewascatalog/ewascatalog2/docker/readme.md

 ## Defining the docker container environment

-Docker only needs `Dockerfile` to create the environment.
+Docker itself only looks at a `Dockerfile` to create the environment.
-However, we are using `docker-compose` which provides a slightly more convenient layer on top of docker, hence `docker-compose.yml`.
+However, we are using `docker-compose` which provides a more convenient layer on top of docker for defining multiple cooperating containers, hence `docker-compose.yml`.

 ### `docker-compose.yml`